Dishant-Gotis/website-scraping/README.md

 - **Headless differences**: Some sites render differently headless.
 If content is missing, try the non-headless script.
 - **Input format**: The preprocessor expects TXT files produced by these scraper scripts.
 Using other formats may fail to parse.

-### License
-No license specified.
-Add one if you plan to distribute.